Welcome

 The nil rate band (NRB) is the amount up to which no IHT is charged.
 The standard NRB is £325,000.
 If the deceased leaves a qualifying residence to direct descendants, the residence nil rate band (RNRB) may apply, increasing the total tax-free threshold (up to £500,000 for an individual, or £1 million for a couple if both bands are fully available and transferred).

-The RNRB is reduced by £1 for every £2 the estate exceeds £2 million.
-Any unused NRB or RNRB from a predeceased spouse or civil partner can be transferred to the survivor’s estate.
+The RNRB is reduced by £1 for every £2 the estate exceeds £2 million (tapering).
+Any unused NRB or RNRB from a predeceased spouse or civil partner can be transferred to the survivor’s estate (the transferred amount is determined by the unused percentage at the first death and applied to the bands in force at the second death).

 Worked Example 1.1